greglook/clj-cbor/README.md

 ; 0xD827623A61187BF563666F6F

 => (with-open [input (java.io.ByteArrayInputStream. *1)]
-     (doall (cbor/decode-all codec input)))
+     (doall (cbor/decode-seq codec input)))
 (:a 123 true "foo")
 ```

 In this mode, `encode` returns the number of bytes written instead of a byte
 array.
-We can read multiple items from an input stream using `decode-all`, which
+We can read multiple items from an input stream using `decode-seq`, which
 returns a lazy sequence.
 If the input is a file you must realize the values
 before closing the input.
-Similarly, `encode-all` will write a sequence of
+Similarly, `encode-seq` will write a sequence of
 multiple values to an output stream.

 As a convenience, the library also provides the `spit`, `spit-all`, `slurp`, and